Jerry086/CS5004-Decorator_Design_Patterns/README.md

 Now, everything seems to be set.
 We are ready to wrap some components dynamically at runtime with decorators.
 Let's move to src/decorator/AwesomeRealEstate, which is our driver class.
-The first client wants to buy a house without any decoration, while the second and third clients would like to bundle a townhouse or condo with some kinds of decorations from us.
+The first client wants to buy a house without any decoration, whereas the second and third clients would like to bundle a townhouse or condo with some kinds of decorations from us.
 We will create instances according to their requests as follows:

 ````````